Career Services has many resources available for you to use during your job search process, both online and in person.

 Resumes and Cover Letters

-Career Services can support you in the development of your job application materials.
+Career Services can support you in the development of your job or internship application materials.
 These services include document critiques, sample documents and electronic document storage via Handshake.

 In-person document critiques can be done Monday through Friday from 1 - 2 p.m. in our office.
 You can also upload your documents to Handshake and have them reviewed online.
 Resumes, Cover Letters, and other documents can take up to 3 business days to be reviewed by Career Services.